square/workflow-kotlin/samples/tutorial/Tutorial1.md

 Let's start by making a workflow and screen to back the welcome view.

-Start by creating a new workflow and screen by creating a new file with the [file templates](../../install-templates.sh), adding it to the `tutorial-base` module:
+Start by creating a new workflow and screen by creating a new file with the [file templates](../../install-templates.sh) you added as part of the setup, adding it to the `tutorial-base` module:

 ![New Workflow](images/new-workflow.png)
 ![Workflow Name](images/workflow-name.png)